daisygunn/grow-restaurant/README.md

 ### Strategy
 Using the core UX principles I first started with Strategy, thinking about the target audience for this quiz & the features they would want.

-The target audience for 'Grow' are:
+The target audience for 'Grow' is:
 - 25-35 year olds
 - People that live a healthy, balanced lifestyle
 - People that enjoy eating out

-These user will be looking for:
+These users will be looking for:
 - Informative website, with information that is easy-to-find & concise
 - Current, up-to-date menus
 - A booking form to make reservation enquiries with the restaurant